redpony/cdec/dtrain/README.md

 * devtest loo or not? why loo grammars larger? (sort psgs | uniq -> grammar)
 * lower beam size to be faster?
 * why is <unk> -100 in lm so good?
-* noise helps?
+* noise helps for discriminative training?
 * what does srilm do with -unk but nothing mapped to unk (<unk> unigram)?
   => this: http://www-speech.sri.com/pipermail/srilm-user/2007q4/000543.html
-* mira translation sampling?
+* mira translation sampling? => done
+* does AER correlate with BLEU?

 random notes
 ------------